-Students develop differently in science learning and teachers differentiate for each student's learning needs.
-While science may be integrated throughout inquiries during Grade One, the Units of Inquiry about Senses, and Living Things have a particular science focus.
-Students begin to study natural phenomena and systems and the properties of materials.
-They inquire into human systems and the interactions and relationships between and among living things and with their environment.
+Students develop differently while learning in science and teachers differentiate for each student's learning needs.
+While science may be integrated throughout inquiries during Grade Two, the Units of Inquiry about the Earth's resources, and natural processes have a particular science focus.
+Students inquire into human systems, materials, forces and energy.

 In addition, during their inquiries throughout the curriculum, students are encouraged to develop their scientific skills of observation, questioning and thinking.
-They begin to plan and carry out scientific investigations, make and test predictions and interpret data gathered in order to draw conclusions.
+They begin to plan and carry out scientific investigations, make and test predictions and interpret and evaluate data gathered in order to draw conclusions.